St Bartholomew's Hospital: Hospital museums

 St Bartholomew's Hospital museum tells the historical narrative of the hospital and its work in caring for the sick and injured.
 The museum collections include historic surgical instruments, sculptures, medieval archives, and works of art, including paintings by William Hogarth.
-The museum is located under the North Wing archway and is open from Tuesday to Friday from 10 am to 4 pm.
+The museum is located under the North Wing archway.
+It closed in September 2023 for renovation works, expected to last through 2024.
 The collections are searchable on the Barts Health NHS Trust online catalogue, which contains information on over 50,000 entries and covering an 800-year span.

 Also on the site is the Barts Pathology Museum, which has over 4,000 medical specimens on display and has been described by CNN as one of the "world's 10 weirdest medical museums".
-This museum is only open by appointment and for special events.
+The museum is open only by appointment and for special events.
 Both museums are part of the London Museums of Health & Medicine group.

 Sherlock Holmes and Dr Watson

 A chemical laboratory at Barts was the location of the initial meeting of Sherlock Holmes and Dr. Watson in Arthur Conan Doyle's 1887 novel A Study in Scarlet.
 Barts was Watson's alma mater.
 This fictional connection led to a donation by the Tokyo "Sherlock Holmes Appreciation Society" to the Save Barts Campaign in the 1990s.

 In 2012, the final episode of the second series of the BBC drama Sherlock, "The Reichenbach Fall", had Holmes appearing to have deliberately leapt to his death from the roof of St Bartholomew's as a surrogate for the waterfall of the original story "The Final Problem".
 The hospital was again used as the location for the resolution to Holmes' faked suicide, in the first series three episode "The Empty Hearse".